 Special forbearance may be offered to a borrower who has recently experienced a verified loss of income or an increase in living expenses.
-The borrower should be the owner-occupant of the property securing the SFHGLP loan and committed to occupying the property as a primary residence.
+The borrower should be the owner-occupant of the property securing the SFHGLP loan and committed to occupying the property as a primary residence, during the term of the special forbearance agreement.